Working with Animations in PowerPoint Library

 Adding interactive animation

-Animations can be interactive when it depends on another slide element., for example, an animation associated with a rectangle is triggered when user clicks an oval shape in the slide.
+Animations can be interactive when they depend on another slide element.
+For example, an animation associated with a rectangle is triggered when the user clicks an oval shape in the slide.
 The following code example demonstrates how to set an interactive animation.

 //Create an instance for PowerPoint